 Property and equipment are stated at cost.
 Depreciation of property and equipment is computed using the straight-line method for financial reporting purposes at rates based on the estimated useful lives and pattern of usage of the assets.
 The estimated useful lives of the assets are 5 years for computer hardware and office equipment, 7 years for furniture and fixtures, and 40 years for buildings.
-Purchased computer software is depreciated over the estimated useful life of 3-5 years.
-Leasehold improvements are amortized over the life of the lease or their estimated useful lives, whichever is shorter.
+Purchased computer software is depreciated over the estimated useful lives of the issue useful lives, whichever is shorter.
 We evaluate the useful lives of these assets and test for impairment whenever events or changes in circumstances occur that could impact the recoverability of these assets.